-6. Play away in a sloping space
+11. Play away in a sloping space

 'Designed for a young family, the house features a sheltered lower courtyard space which provides greater privacy, and a triangular stepped landscape was proposed to manage the level change,' explains Mike Gibson of Eldridge London.

-'The repetitive triangular planning allows for a variety of activities whilst maintaining a clear consistent identity.
+'The repetitive triangular planning allows for a variety of activities while maintaining a clear consistent identity.
 The triangular modules form planting beds, steps, trellises, sitting areas, and include a slide and sand pit play area.'

 The result: A playful yet sophisticated environment.

-7. Plan for a water wonderland
+12. Plan for a water wonderland

 Cuckoo 4 Design blogger Julia Konya refers to her sloped backyard as 'essentially a hill'.

 By adding an above-ground pool, she is able to make the slope appear less severe, plus serve up some fun for the entire family.
 The wooden exterior takes inspiration from rock garden ideas and adds leafy greens to round out the look, turning this sloped backyard into a tropical oasis.

-8. Plant fruit and vegetables on a slope
+13. Plant fruit and vegetables on a slope

 For a sloped backyard that’s both practical and aesthetically pleasing, add a vegetable garden.
 Leslie Bennett of Pine House Edible Gardens decked out this space with wooden raised garden beds and pyramid-shaped trellises.

-9. Blur the boundaries with a stairway on a sloped space
+14. Blur the boundaries with a stairway on a sloped space

 An outdoor staircase might be an easy way to optimize a sloped backyard, but it can often feel jarring when juxtaposed with the lush greenery.